electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/audidriveselect/_index.md

 #### Suspension

 The suspension adjusts to be tighter or more comfort-oriented when it comes to compensating for uneven spots on the road.
-The vehicle ground clearance is adjusted by the air suspension* based on the setting.
+This requires **PY9** that includes damper control.

 {{% children description="true" depth="1" %}}